tondy666/IDM-Repack/README.md

 - Download file

-- Turn off your antivirus , firewall , windows defender ( don't worry its okay, you can exclude kmspico next time if you want to turn on your defender/firewall again )
+- Turn off your antivirus , firewall , windows defender ( don't worry its okay, you can turn on your defender/firewall again )

 - Extract in desktop or your disk like local C, D